IBM/innovate-digital-bank/README.md

 ### Support [4000:30180]

-Handles communication with Watson Conversation on IBM Cloud to enable a dummy support chat feature.
+Handles communication with Watson Assistant on IBM Cloud to enable a dummy support chat feature.

 ### Userbase [3600:30140]